The content of the pages of this website is for your general information and use only. It is subject to change without notice.

 - Details of your visits to our site including, but not limited to, traffic data, location data, weblogs and other communication data and the resources that you access.

-- If you call us, we may record your call for our training and regulatory/compliance purposes only.
+- If you call us, or we call you from our offices, we will record your call for our training and regulatory/compliance purposes only.
+This data is only held for a maximum of three months before being deleted.

 IP addresses and cookies